uncrustify/uncrustify/CONTRIBUTING.md

       Changes without tests should explain why tests are not present.
       (Changes that are non-functional, such as documentation changes, can usually omit tests without justification.)
-    - Any updates to `src/options.h`, including option descriptions, should be accompanied by an update of the option documentation.
-This can be done by building uncrustify and then running:
-      `./scripts/release_tool.py optiondocs path_to_uncrustify_binary`

 * Prepare a Pull Request (PR):
     - To reduce the likelihood of conflicts and test failures,